Idhu Namma Aalu (1988 film): Release and reception

 Idhu Namma Aalu was released on 1 August 1988, and distributed by Sharanya Cine Combines.
 The Indian Express wrote, "The script, spiced with humour and fortified by Bhagyaraj's lighthearted touches as an actor, and the absence of malice in his general outlook, manages to give the film safe passage".
+The film won the Tamil Nadu State Film Award Special Prize.